Upstream motion of oil droplets in co-axial Ouzo flow due to Marangoni forces: Experiments

 \section{Experiments}

 The experiment takes place in a vertical coaxial flow configuration (see Fig.~\ref{fig:setup}).
-A mixture of transanethole and ethanol is injected into a capillary with a sheath flow of water.
+A mixture of transanethole and ethanol (ratio of 12:88 by weight) is injected into a capillary with a sheath flow of water.
 Due to the radial gradients in concentration of the individual components where the sheath flow meets the jet, water diffuses inward, while ethanol and transanethole diffuse outward.
 While the binary mixture of the jet (ethanol-transanethole) is miscible for arbitrary ratios, the ternary mixture of water, ethanol, and transanethole is only fully miscible for compositions with small water fraction and large ethanol fraction.
-This means that there has to be an interval along the

-radial direction where we obtain a composition of the ternary mixture which at that point is not fully miscible anymore.
+This means that there has to be an interval along the radial direction where we obtain a composition of the ternary mixture which at that point is not fully miscible anymore.
 This is qualitatively illustrated in the ternary diagram, as predicted by UNIFAC \citep{constantinescu2016further}, in Fig.\ \ref{fig:binodal_exp}: The composition along the center axis of the flow is given by the point near the top corner on the edge of the triangle, representing a binary mixture of ethanol and oil.
 As we move radially outward, the water content monotonically increases (ternary mixture).
 Very far outwards, the water fraction will eventually be unity (bottom left corner in Fig.\ \ref{fig:binodal_exp}).
 However, as the composition enters the two-phase region (green area in Fig. \ref{fig:binodal_exp}), the continuous phase follows the binodal curve along the water-rich side, while the excess oil separates into droplets.
 The corresponding composition of the oil-rich phase is then given by the point on the other side of the binodal connected by the corresponding tie-line (see Fig.~\ref{fig:binodal_exp}).
 The radial extent of this two-phase region surrounding the jet depends on the time available to diffusion to smear out the concentration field.
 Since we prescribe the concentration profile at some upstream position where we inject the binary mixture, the diffusion time can be mapped to the downstream position where the flow is observed.
 For this reason, further downstream the two-phase region is expected to become wider~\cite{hajian2015formation}.